antoine-gallix/batch-util/README.md

 process-data --inplace --option value "path/to/workdir/input/file-2.ogg" process-data --inplace --option value "path/to/workdir/input/file-3.ogg"

-# Once sure of the obtained commands, execute them using the "--run" flag.
+# Once sure of the obtained commands, execute the commands with a pipe to the `source` command.
-❯ batch input --command "process-data --inplace --option value {}" --run
+❯ batch input --command "process-data --inplace --option value {}" | source
-# commands will run one by one
 ```

 ## Apply a command to all files in a directory, output to another directory